 top of page

-People explore occupational and vocational rehabilitation for a variety of reasons.
-Some may seek services to address functional limitations and adapt to academic, educational/training, or workplace environments.
+People explore vocational rehabilitation for a variety of reasons.
+Some may seek services to address personal or career issues, functional limitations, or to adapt to community, educational, or workplace environments.

-Others may seek assistance with recovering from health and medical illnesses, injuries, and disabilities; or overcoming barriers to employment or school.
+Others may seek assistance with recovering from health, medical or psychological illnesses, injuries, and disabilities; or overcoming barriers to employment or school.
 They may wish to find and maintain a suitable career through training, education, and job placement.
-There may be a need for learning how to adjust to and cope with the psychosocial aspects of their condition.
+There may be a need for learning how to adjust to the physical, psychosocial, or vocational aspects of a disability.

-Ultimately, most people are seeking support with achieving a personal, career, or independent living goal.
-There could be uncertainty with how to go about entering, maintaining, or returning to school or work to increase their independence and quality of life.
+Ultimately, most people are seeking support with achieving a career, occupational, or work goal.
+There could be uncertainty with how to go about accessing, maintaining, or returning to school or work to increase their independence and quality of life.

-These are some of the conditions, issues, and terms that may be useful to reference as they relate to occupational and vocational rehabilitation:
+These are some of the terms that may be useful to reference as they relate to vocational rehabilitation:

 bottom of page